st4rdog/st4rdog.github.io/_tutorials/unity/system/enemy-ai-vision.md

 bg-img-scale : 180%

 # OPTIONS - TUTORIAL
-isAvailable    : true
+isAvailable    : false
 type           : system
 rel-tutorials  :
 rel-references : [rClass]

 # OPTIONS - GENERAL
-isHidden : false
+isPublic : true
 ---
 This will show you a simple way of implementing enemy vision.
 It can also double as a general radar script.